 6. First Horizon Park, Nashville, Tennessee

-The Nashvilles Sounds previous ballpark, Herschel Greer Stadium, was noted for its guitar shaped scoreboard.
+The Nashville Sounds previous ballpark, Herschel Greer Stadium, was noted for its guitar-shaped scoreboard.
 The scoreboard technology was very 1970s, but it was iconic and cool.
 When the team moved into a new stadium in 2015, it kept the guitar scoreboard idea.
 The new one uses state-of-the-art digital screens and is a wonder to behold.
 The concessions pay homage to southern fare, and the park sports a decent view of the Nashville skyline.
-You can also root for you favorite country music singer during the Country Music Legends Race (pro tip: pick George Jones).
+You can also root for your favorite country music singer during the Country Music Legends Race (pro tip: pick George Jones).

 7. Modern Woodman Park, Davenport, Iowa

 There is only one thing that could be better than watching sluggers park home runs in the Mighty Mississippi River, and that would be watching a game in a ballpark that has its own Ferris wheel.
 Modern Woodman Park has one, just over the left field wall.
 What could be cooler than a Ferris wheel?
 How about a South Pacific vacation?
 That's how it feels when you have a drink at the stadium's tiki bar in its tiki village.

 The park also has a hot tub deck.
 If that isn't enough to start planning your road trip, it also has a cornfield in it (it is Iowa).
 The Centennial Bridge on the first base side also makes an impressive backdrop.
 With a Ferris wheel, tiki village and hot tubs, you can catch a game and go on vacation at the same time.

 8. San Jose Municipal Stadium, San Jose, California